 The City Planning Director leads our policy work in several categories:

 - Comprehensive Planning – We amend and update long-range policies to set broad direction for how the City will grow, in collaboration with local government including King County, the Puget Sound Regional Council, and the state of Washington.
 We are working on Seattle 2035, our process to update Seattle’s Comprehensive Plan which guides how we can best support the 70,000 more households and 115,000 more jobs projected to come to Seattle in the next 20 years.

-- Community Planning – We undertake focused planning in specific areas of the city in partnership with local residents and businesses.
-In the Central Area, we are completing an action plan to improve the 23rd Avenue at Union, and Cherry and Jackson Streets areas through strategic public investments and new development.
-In the University District, partners are working with the City and the UW to plan for a neighborhood that includes new housing choices, jobs and open spaces.
-We are also working in the Ballard, Mount Baker, Lake City, Pike-Pine, Uptown, Georgetown, Belltown and other neighborhoods.
+- Community Planning – We undertake focused planning and special initiatives in specific areas of the city in partnership with local residents, businesses, non-profits, and property owners.
+An example is the Rainier Beach Innovation Zone, a partnership with Rainier Beach Moving Forward, the group responsible for implementing the Rainier Beach neighborhood plan.
+Part of this work is creating a Food Innovation Center that will combine education, workforce development, and jobs.
+We are also involved in community planning activities in the Central Area to improve the 23rd Avenue at the Union and Cherry and Jackson Street areas.
+In the University District, we are working with the University of Washington and other partners to plan for a neighborhood that includes the future light rail station and new housing choices, jobs, open space.
+We are also working in Ballard, Lake City, Uptown, Georgetown, and other neighborhoods.

 - Implementing Transit-Oriented Development – We create new partnerships to encourage equitable transit-oriented development in light rail station areas consistent with community plans.
 This work focuses on creating jobs and providing housing affordable to a range of incomes, maximizing transit ridership, and stimulating investments in local neighborhood areas.